ettoreciarcia/personal-website-hugo/content/career-story.md

 Long story short: that Cloud branch of my company soon turned into a body rental on awful technologies, with very low salaries and no one willing to participate.

+At that point, I resigned, this time without accepting the counteroffer.

-_Mistake number two: companies are made up of people.
+_My second mistake: companies are made up of people.
 If the same people whose values you don't share in company A, you probably won't share them in company B either.
 Lesson learned_

 My world collapsed.
 I was very disappointed with that job.
 So, I started doing interviews to find a new one.

 Until that moment, I hadn't had any other job interviews, and starting to have them opened up a whole new world for me.
 If I had done it earlier, that tragic work experience would have only lasted a few months.

-_Mistake number three: not knowing one's target market.
+_My third mistake: not knowing one's target market.
 Lesson learned_

 I had 5 interviews in the month of February, receiving four offers.
 But did I really want to get back into work?
 Up until that point, I had been operating on autopilot.